jorgecanoc/spring-boot-camel-config/README.md

-# Spring Boot and Camel using ConfigMaps and Secrets
+# Spring Boot and Camel using ConfigMaps and Secrets in Openshift

 This quickstart demonstrates how to configure a Spring-Boot application using Kubernetes ConfigMaps and Secrets.